-The main producing layer at the Farha South area is the Barik sandstone at depth of about 1,600 metres.
 The oil of the Farha South is not trapped in one large continuous reservoir.
 It is instead trapped in a large number of smaller, usually adjacent fault blocks.
-These faults are relatively small and 3D seismic has been essential in the mapping of drillable fault blocks.
-The low content of gas combined with the absence of a water drive in the Barik layer make pumps and water injection necessary.
-Water is injected into the reservoir via injection wells in order to increase the pressure and thereby stimulate production.
-The oil from the Barik layer is of high quality, more than 40 degrees API and does not contain any sulphur.
+The main producing layer at the Farha South field is the Barik sandstone, at an average depth of 1,600 metres, but oil is also produced from the underlaying Lower Al Bashir layer.
+The low content of gas combined with the absence of a water drive in the Barik reservoir makes water injection necessary.
+Water is injected into the reservoir via injection wells in order to maintain the pressure and thereby stimulate production.
+About 30 fault blocks have been drilled and put in production, and the majority has been developed with water injection.
+The oil from the Barik reservoir is of high quality, more than 40 degrees API, and contains limited sulphur.

-At the Saiwan East, the oil is produced from the Khufai carbonate at depths ranging from 1,700 to 2,400 metres.
+Shortly after the Farha South oil field was discovered, the SE-2 well resulted in the discovery of the Saiwan East oil field, the second commercial discovery on the blocks.
+At the Saiwan East oil field, the oil is produced from the Khufai carbonate at depths ranging from 1,700 to 2,400 metres.
 This reservoir was previously unknown as an oil producer in Oman.
 The oil from the Khufai layer holds a quality of approximately 32 degrees API.

 Large quantities of oil with different gravities and viscosities, including heavy oil, have also been found in different formations on the field.
 Any potential production from the heavy oil in Saiwan East will require enhanced oil recovery techniques.

 The Shahd field

 The Shahd field was discovered in 2013 in a previously unexplored area on the blocks.
 In the Shahd oil field, oil is extracted from the Lower Buah and the Khufai carbonates at a depth of 2,000–2,400 metres.